Skip to Content

 Oftentimes, these cases rely heavily on your attorney’s ability to gather evidence like witness statements, video footage, and history of reports while comparing these to the circumstances that caused the workers’ injury.
 Rob Kornfeld, our head attorney, has extensive experience representing injured construction workers and a track record of helping many obtain compensation from both third-party lawsuits and workers’ comp benefits.

-Our dedicated Seattle injury team is standing by ready to hear your story and pursue justice on your behalf.
+Our dedicated Kirkland injury team is standing by ready to hear your story and pursue justice on your behalf.

 Contact Kornfeld Law at (425) 657-5255 to learn more about your legal options today.